-After 10 years of being a New Age guru and iconic Crystal Child, Jessica Schab, aka Jessica Mystic, chose to quit her ‘mission’ and started de-conditioning herself from the esoteric ideas that had ruled her life for so long.
+After 10 years of a life of spiritual leader, Jessica Schab, a.k.a.
+Jessica Mystic, chose to abandon her Crystal Child mission and began a long journey of mind deconditioning from the esoteric ideas that had ruled her life for so long.

 This documentary takes us into the mysteries of gullibility, fantasy and self-deception, and makes us question why we give them so much power over our thinking.
 Through an unusual story, we discover how well-meaning beliefs so often lead to unsuspected dramatic consequences.

 Walking away from life as a spiritual leader is rare and courageous; talking about it publicly is even more so.
-Yet, never before has an ex-guru told their side of the story on film by offering a critical analysis of the mechanics of becoming one, and then leaving.
+Yet, never before has an ex-guru offered a critical analysis of the mechanics of becoming one, and then leaving.